-5 PROTECTIVE CLOTHING
+5. PROTECTIVE CLOTHING

-Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material if contact with Phostoxin® tablets, pellets or dust is likely.
-After fumigation activities, remove all protective clothing, check and ensure that there are no Phostoxin® tablets or pellets trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before reuse.
+Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material while handling Phostoxin® products.
+After fumigation activities, remove all protective clothing, check and ensure that there are no Phostoxin® products trapped inside clothing, aerate in a well-ventilated area then wash thoroughly, separately, before re-use.

-If Phostoxin® tablets or pellets become trapped inside clothing, remove affected clothing, place the collected trapped Phostoxin® tablets or pellets in a sealable clean and dry plastic bag, store in a place that is inaccessible to any unauthorized personnel; and then wash hands and exposed skin thoroughly, shower and change into clean clothing.
-As much as possible, continue wearing the appropriate respiratory protection while handling the tablets or pellets.
+If Phostoxin® products become trapped inside clothing, remove affected clothing, place the collected trapped Phostoxin® in a sealable clean and dry plastic bag, store in a place that is inaccessible to any unauthorized personnel; and then wash hands and exposed skin thoroughly, shower and change into clean clothing.
+As much as possible, continue wearing the appropriate respiratory protection while handling the Phostoxin® products.

-6 RESPIRATORY PROTECTION
+6. RESPIRATORY PROTECTION

-Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide gas level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 Only if necessary, should workers be present in the fumigation zone.
 All workers present in the fumigation zone during the fumigation or aeration periods MUST wear appropriate respiratory protection, as outlined below, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm.
 Each unprotected worker in the fumigation zone must have a personal hydrogen phosphide monitor that is functional for the duration of the work period, must know how to operate the personal hydrogen phosphide monitor and be informed of procedures required if the air levels of hydrogen phosphide gas exceed 0.1 ppm.
 NIOSH-approved respiratory protection must be worn if worker exposure limits cannot be met through engineering controls (such as forced air ventilation) and/or appropriate worker practices.

-Appropriate respiratory protection MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of unreacted product and while monitoring hydrogen phosphide levels during the fumigation and aeration periods.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm, must be worn.
+Appropriate respiratory protection MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of incompletely reacted Prepacs and while monitoring hydrogen phosphide gas levels during the fumigation and aeration periods.
 Observe all Provincial pesticide legislation requirements.
 The respiratory protection must fit properly, any obstruction to a proper fit should be removed (e.g. beard, long sideburns).

-For hydrogen phosphide levels between 0.1 - 5 ppm, the minimum protection required is a NIOSH-approved air-purifying, full face respirator (gas mask) with a chin-style, front- or back-mounted canister approved for hydrogen phosphide OR a NIOSH-approved supplied-air respirator (i.e., air-line respirator or self-contained breathing apparatus) with a full face piece.
+For hydrogen phosphide gas levels between 0.1-5 ppm, the minimum protection required is a NIOSH-approved airpurifying, full face respirator (gas mask) with a chin-style, front- or back-mounted canister approved for hydrogen phosphide gas OR a NIOSH-approved supplied-air respirator (i.e., air-line respirator or self-contained breathing apparatus) with a full face piece.

-For hydrogen phosphide levels above 5 ppm, a NIOSH-approved self-contained breathing apparatus with a full face piece operated in a pressure-demand or other positive-pressure mode OR a NIOSH-approved air-line respirator with a full face piece operated in a pressure-demand or other positive-pressure mode combined with an auxiliary self-contained positive-pressure breathing apparatus must be worn.
+For hydrogen phosphide gas levels above 5 ppm, a NIOSH-approved self-contained breathing apparatus with a full face piece operated in a pressure-demand or other positive-pressure mode OR a NIOSH-approved air-line respirator with a full face piece operated in a pressure-demand or other positive-pressure mode combined with an auxiliary self-contained positive-pressure breathing apparatus must be worn.